MiraGeoscience/las-geoh5/docs/source/getting_started.rst

 Getting Started
 ===============

-Whether you are developer or an end-user, this page will help you get started with the **las-geoh5**.
+Whether you are developer or an end-user, this page will help you get started with the **las-geoh5** package.

 .. contents::